markround/tiller/README-zookeeper.md

      target: '/tiller/%e/%t/target_values'
 ```

 At a bare minimum, you need to specify a URI for the plugins to connect to.
-This takes the form of a standard Zookeeper connection string (as understood by the ZK gem).
+This takes the form of a standard ZooKeeper connection string (as understood by the ZK gem).
 For example :

 * `server1:2181` : connection to a single server
 * `server1:2181/tiller` : connection to a single server with a chroot
 * `server1:2181,server2:2181,server3:2181` : connection to multiple servers (a cluster)
 * `server1:2181,server2:2181,server3:2181/tiller` : connection to multiple servers with a chroot

-The default timeout is 5 seconds; if a connection to a Zookeeper server/cluster takes longer than this, the connection will abort and Tiller will stop with an exception.
+The default timeout is 5 seconds; if a connection to a ZooKeeper server/cluster takes longer than this, the connection will abort and Tiller will stop with an exception.

 Note that as you can specify `common:` blocks in each environment file, you can specify a different URI per environment.

 If you omit the other parameters (`timeout`,`templates` and so on), they will default to the values shown above.
 These will be explained in the next section.

 # Paths
-As Zookeeper is a hierarchical store, its "nodes" can be thought of as directories in a filesystem.
+As ZooKeeper is a hierarchical store, its "nodes" can be thought of as directories in a filesystem.
 The default expected structure (reflected by the defaults shown above) is as follows, using MongoDB configuration as an example again :

  	   /tiller
  	    ├── globals